camping-packing-list

 Communication

 A two-way radio is another safety net that should be kept close by if you plan on traveling and exploring during your trip.
-Have a plan put in place for emergencies, so everyone knows how to respond if an emergency were to happen.
+Have a plan for emergencies so everyone knows how to respond if an emergency happens.

 5. Your First Aid Supplies

-If any accidents were to happen, you need to have a fully-equipped first aid kit on hand.
+If any accidents happen, you must have a fully-equipped first aid kit.
 Check your first aid kit before packing it.
-Be sure it’s full and has everything you need from bandages to gaze and everything in between.
+Be sure it’s full and has everything you need, from bandages to gaze and everything in between.

-You don’t want to be stuck in the middle of the woods with no way to properly clean a wound and bandage it.
+You don’t want to be stuck in the woods with no way to clean and bandage a wound properly.

 6. Your Entertainment

 Now we’re getting to the fun part.
-You’re going to have plenty of time to enjoy your family without anything else getting in the way.
+You’ll have plenty of time to enjoy your family without anything else getting in the way.
 Be sure to have all your favorite board games, card games, fishing gear, canoeing or kayaking gear, and more.

-Bring treats to make s’mores at the campfire and bring cameras and binoculars from the Binocular Expert to enjoy spotting different creatures and critters.
+Bring treats to make s’mores at the campfire and cameras and binoculars to enjoy spotting different creatures and critters.
 If you enjoy riding bikes, the entire family can bike ride through the campsite and get in some good exercise each day.

 Bring anything you can think of that’ll keep you and everyone else entertained.